 Data mining and filtering

 We built our corpus using datasets retrieved from the Gene Expression Omnibus (GEO) repository.
 The query passed into the search bar was “aging” [All fields] OR “ageing” [All fields] AND “vastus lateralis” [All fields] AND “homo sapiens” [Organism].
 Only datasets that were generated from expression profiling by microarray were considered.
 These datasets were required to include patients with a wide age range.
-This was to ensure that young and old patients were represented.
+This was to ensure that both young and old patients were represented.
 Datasets that used myoblast cells from the vastus lateralis muscle were excluded as the gene expression levels would be confounded by the degree of differentiation of these cells.
-As the effectiveness of different batch removal methods was examined in this project, the datasets also had to be free of any normalization.
-However, many datasets available for download that satisfied our inclusion criteria were normalized and they did not include the processed but non-normalized version.
-After filtering through the search results, GEO Series GSE98613, GSE87105, GSE83352 and GSE40645 were found to meet all the inclusion criteria.
+As the contributions of normalization methods towards batch correction was being evaluated, the datasets also had to be free of any prior normalization.
+However, many datasets available for download were normalized and they did not include the processed but non-normalized version.
+After filtering through the search results, GEO Series GSE98613, GSE87105, GSE83352 and GSE40645 were found to meet all inclusion criteria.
 Their non-normalized data were directly downloaded from the Supplementary Files table in GEO.

 For the datasets, we only included samples which did not undergo intervention or were controls.
 The participants ranged from 28 to 89 years old.
-We separated them into 2 classes, young and old, using a threshold age of 50 years old.
+We separated them into 2 classes, young and old, using a threshold age at 50 years old.
 The summary of the metadata of the datasets is compiled in Table 1.
 Each GSE dataset is considered a batch and we have included the respective batch labels in Table 1.
 We included a total of 110 samples; 44 samples were allocated to the young class and 66 samples were assigned to the old class.

 Table 1: Table summarising the metadata for each dataset used in our mega-analysis.